emilyalice2708/makers-progress/week-1.md

 ### Wednesday:
 - Goal: Understand the concepts of encapsulation and cohesion and be able to implement them.
 - Plan: Work on secret diary challenge
-- Evidence: Validation from coach, link to repo:
+- Evidence: Validation from coach.

 ### Thursday:
 - Goal: Understand TDD and be able to test-drive a simple program.